 Lab members listed in alphabetical order

-Arijit Bhattacharya is a Ph.D. student in Cognitive Neuroscience at MBBS Lab, Department of Psychology, Ashoka University.
-His research interest lies in the realm of translational neuroscience, auditory perception, music cognition, memory, dementia and neuroimaging.
-He graduated with a degree in Bachelor of Technology and Masters of Technology in Biotechnology from the School of Biotechnology, KIIT Deemed to be University.
-Before joining the Ph.D. program at Ashoka, he pursued training in cognitive neurology from the Department of Neurology, National Institute Of Mental Health and Neurosciences (NIMHANS) and is currently continuing his research work as a collaborative research project between Ashoka University and NIMHANS.
-He is also a integrated music therapist and is working with the Indian Music Therapy Association.
-Arijit is a public speaker and is working towards creating awareness for neurological conditions, mental health concerns and science communication.
-Arijit is a Sitar Player and has won several national-level awards at different competitions and concerts.
+Arijit Bhattacharya is a Ph.D. student in Cognitive Computational Neuroscience at MBBS Lab, Department of Psychology, Ashoka University.
+Arijit is currently a OxCIN Global Scholar at the Oxford Centre For Integrative Neuroimaging, The University of Oxford.
+His research interest lies in the realm of neuroimaging (MRS, fMRI), music cognition, emotion, and memory.
+He graduated with B.Tech. and M.Tech. in Biotechnology from the School of Biotechnology, KIIT Deemed to be University.
+Arijit has been trained in cognitive neurology from the Department of Neurology, National Institute Of Mental Health and Neurosciences (NIMHANS) and is currently a jointly supervised PhD student between Ashoka University and NIMHANS.
+Arijit is continuing his current research work as a collaborative research project between Ashoka University and National Neuroimaging Facility, National Brain Research Center (NBRC).
+He is also an Indian Flute and Sitar player with several national-level awards.
 He writes blogs on neuroscience and music on his webpage “The Musical Brains”.

 Dipanjan was trained as a physician-physiologist.
 In his doctoral thesis, he developed a novel method to (re)construct 3D Vectorcariograms from 2D Electrocardiograms and established its clinical translatability.
 In his postdoc, he shifted from the cardiac signals to the most complex biological system of all: the human brain.
 Using functional MRI and brain connectivity analysis he provided insights into the neural processing of visual stimuli.
 In his second postdoc, he employed magnetoencephalography to examine how human brain perceives statistical regularities in the environment.
 In recent times, his research has focused on mental health and mental health conditions including depression and anxiety.
 When he is not getting bogged down with debugging his codes, or hiking in the Himalayas, or communicating with the dead through reading...you can find him... thinking!